Peoples Forum

 but it is impossible to say for sure whether that has contributed to my MDS.

-Anyway, I returned to work today after 5 weeks off sick with stress due to my pending Anaemia diagnosis.
+Anyway, I returned to work today after 5 weeks off sick with stress due to my pending Anaemia diagnosis after the test.
 It helped a lot to take my mind off things and return to normality.
 Although I am still not sleeping well, it is still early days.
 I have good and bad days when I struggle to keep positive, but I must overcome that.

 Hope all is still well with you.